Why We Include Multiple Events in Our annual plans

 These were uses like: selling tickets to the spring play, through the online registration.
 Or selling wreaths and other greenery at the holiday season.
 Or just for running credit-cards at a rummage sale.
 Not auctions, and not a whole lot of work for us to support.
 These were reasonable requests!

 So we changed our pricing.
-We didn’t raise it at that time, we just changed the terms to allow for you to create a few additional event sites during your subscription, for these ancillary uses.
+We didn’t raise it at that time, we just changed the terms to allow for you to create a few additional event sites during your annual plan, for these ancillary uses.

 At first, we said that you’d get unlimited events.
 That turned out to be REALLY scary for people - it made it look like you could never get enough use out of it to really get your money’s worth.
 So we scaled it back - we now say that subscribers get 4 sites.
 But please know that if you ever need a 5th or 6th, we’ll be happy to throw that in.